 When you open the original message on Gmail, you’ll be able to spot the list-unsubscribe header instructions.

-To enable list-unsubscribe headers in Outlook, you must have a good sender reputation.
-The only method for list-unsubscribe that Outlook currently supports is the mailto method.
+To enable list-unsubscribe headers in Microsoft Outlook, you must have a good sender reputation.
+The only method for list-unsubscribe that Outlook.com currently supports is the mailto method.

 iOS Mail and Yahoo!
 Mail

-There’s no clear cut answer for this question, as it depends entirely on the protocols of your ESP.
-The best answer is to reach out to your ESP’s support team and see what steps you need to take in order to enable it.
+There’s no clear-cut answer for this question, as it depends entirely on the protocols of your ESP.
+The best way is to reach out to your ESP’s support team and see what steps you need to take in order to enable it.

-Some automatically add list-unsubscribe to their outgoing emails, and with others it must be done manually, so checking with them directly is the best way to know their current practices for certain.
+Some automatically add list-unsubscribe to their outgoing emails, and with others it must be done manually.
+Checking directly is the best way to know for certain.

-The most important thing you can do to eliminate unsubscribes and spam/junk mail reports is to give your recipients opt-in options at sign up, providing you with the healthiest mailing list and sending reputation.
+The most important thing you can do to eliminate unsubscribes and spam mail reports is to give your recipients opt-in options at signup.
+This will give you a healthy mailing list and good sending reputation.

-The more options you provide for your recipients to curate their own inbox preferences and unsubscribe from your email and mailing lists, the better relationship you’ll foster with them, which strengthens not only your sender reputation but your overall brand reputation as well.
+The more customization options of inbox preferences you provide, the better relationship you’ll foster with your subscribers.This strengthens not only your sender reputation but your overall brand reputation as well.